Rivers Casino Philadelphia: History

 On July 22, 2014, SugarHouse casino broke ground on a project to expand the casino floor, add restaurants, add a parking garage, and bring more amenities to the riverfront.
 The expansion opened on May 9, 2016.
 SugarHouse began offering online gambling in New Jersey in 2016.
 In fall 2018, SugarHouse added online sports betting in New Jersey.

-On December 13, 2018, sports betting began at SugarHouse Casino with a two-day test period; official sports betting began on December 15, 2018.
+On December 13, 2018, sports betting began at SugarHouse Casino with a two-day test period.
+Official sports betting began two days later.
 SugarHouse became the first casino in the Philadelphia area to offer sports betting.
 The casino initially operated out of a temporary sportsbook.

-On May 28, 2019, SugarHouse Casino became the first casino in Pennsylvania to offer online sports betting within the state of Pennsylvania.
-The permanent $5 million, 5700 sqft BetRivers Sportsbook opened in October 2019, consisting of a large HD video wall that can broadcast multiple games, six betting windows, and 22 self-serve betting kiosks.
+On May 28, 2019, SugarHouse Casino became the first casino in Pennsylvania to offer online sports betting within the state.
+The permanent $5 million, 5700 sqft BetRivers Sportsbook opened in October, consisting of a large HD video wall that can broadcast multiple games, six betting windows, and 22 self-serve betting kiosks.
 The casino offers betting on multiple sports including football, basketball, hockey, boxing, and soccer.

-In 2019, SugarHouse's parent company, Rush Street Gaming, announced that the casino would be rebranded as Rivers Casino Philadelphia, matching the name used by Rush Street's other properties, including Rivers Casino Pittsburgh.
-The new name became official on October 29, 2019.
+Later in 2019, SugarHouse's parent company, Rush Street Gaming, announced that the casino would be rebranded as Rivers Casino Philadelphia, matching the name used by Rush Street's other properties, including Rivers Casino Pittsburgh.
+The new brand name became official on October 29.

 On July 17, 2019, SugarHouse conducted a soft launch for online gambling in Pennsylvania; the testing period lasted two days.
 Online gambling offered by SugarHouse consists of slot machines and table games, with online poker to launch at a later date.